aegntic/404site/README.md

 shout out to claude@anthropic.ai and tism@claube.lol
 ```

-## The Revolution Disguised as a Tool
+## Transform GitHub Repos into Professional Websites

-**4site.pro** is the founding node of the AEGNTIC ecosystem - a market intelligence platform disguised as a developer tool that creates compound value for all participants while building irreplaceable strategic data assets for the Agent Economy.
+**4site.pro** is an AI-powered platform that transforms any GitHub repository into stunning, professional websites using advanced analysis, viral growth mechanics, and intelligent design optimization.

-What appears to be an AI-powered platform that transforms GitHub repositories into professional websites is actually the proof-of-concept for AI-human collaboration that will power the broader Agent Economy vision.
+Built for developers who want their projects to make the right first impression.

 ## 🚀 Enhanced Viral Mechanics - NEW!